numpy/numpy/doc/source/glossary.rst

        Some NumPy routines always return views, some always return copies, some may return one or the other, and for some the choice can be specified.
-       Responsiblity for managing views and copies falls to the programmer.
+       Responsibility for managing views and copies falls to the programmer.
        :func:`numpy.shares_memory` will check whether ``b`` is a view of ``a``, but an exact answer isn't always feasible, as the documentation page explains.